d4nQw3rty/bootstrap/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Microverse for template

 ## 📝 License